Atlanta Death Midwifery

 We are here to curate a compassionate and holy space around death.

 Hundreds of years ago a midwife was called for the occasion of souls coming or going.
 Today we are familiar with birth midwives and doulas, thanks to the brave people who pioneered this return to the ancient ways.
-Death midwives work alongside medical professionals and funeral directors.
+Death midwives and doulas work alongside medical professionals and funeral directors.
 They do not duplicate them.
 A death midwife is called by those who are nearing the end of life or by the community around the one approaching death.
 Emotional, mental, and spiritual support is offered.
 Sometimes this looks like sharing tea and making difficult conversations easier.
 Sometimes this looks like guided relaxation or meditation, creating memory books for our loved ones, soothing sound therapy, or even sitting in silence together.
 Death midwives hold the space together in a time when things could seem to be unraveling.
 We can help organize end of life plans so that there is calmness.
+We are often called when Hospice sends one home to die.
+We arrive and hold space for whatever arises.

 We hold space for grief and for memorial.

-Atlanta Death Midwifery offers education and support to communities as they prepare the body of their loved ones for home vigil or burial.
+Atlanta Death Midwifery is committed to reconnecting to our heritage, empowering families to care for their own at death.
+We offer education and support to communities as they prepare the body of their loved ones for home vigil or burial.
 We hold the space around the vigil and organize transportation to burial or cremation.

 Many law enforcement and hospital staff do not know the laws concerning the rights that would allow a Home Funeral because Funeral Homes have been the standard procedure for so long.
 A Death Midwife is also an advocate.
 We are here to help you plan ahead.